jillro/GuilroProtectionProxyBundle/README.md

 );
 ```

-When called by the views, methods `getTitle()` and `setAuthor()` of `$comment` will only be
-really executed if `$this->get('security.context')->isGranted('attribute', $comment)`
+* If 'attribute' is set, when using the generated proxy, original methods `getTitle()` and `setAuthor()` of `$comment` will only be really executed if `$securityContext->isGranted('attribute', $comment)` returns `true`.
+* If 'expression' is set, when using the generated proxy, original methods will only be really executed if `$securityContext->isGranted(new Expression($expression)` returns `true`.
+* If both are set, both test are performed.
-returns `true`.
-Otherwise nothing will happen and the methods return null, or `deny_value` if set.
+* If `$securityContext->isGranted()` returns false, the original method will not be executed.
+It will return `null`, or `deny_value` if set.
-If the original method returns a protected object, it will return the object or its protection proxy
-depending on `return_proxy` setting.
+* If the original method returns an object of a pretected class, it will return the raw object or its protected proxy depending on `return_proxy` setting.
 Default for this setting is `false`.

-You should probably implements your own [Voter](http://symfony.com/doc/current/cookbook/security/voters.html)
-in order to grant access or not to users.
+If you use attribute, you should probably implements your own [Voter](http://symfony.com/doc/current/cookbook/security/voters.html) in order to grant access or not to users, if you are not using roles only.